nanopb/nanopb/docs/index.rst

 #) Fields in the generated structs are ordered by the tag number, instead of the natural ordering in .proto file.
 #) Unknown fields are not preserved when decoding and re-encoding a message.
 #) Reflection (runtime introspection) is not supported.
 E.g. you can't request a field by giving its name in a string.
-#) Numeric arrays are always encoded as packed, even if not marked as packed in .proto..
+#) Numeric arrays are always encoded as packed, even if not marked as packed in .proto.
 #) Cyclic references between messages are supported only in callback and malloc mode.

 Getting started